soominmyung/ETL_Stock/README.md

 This project demonstrates an end-to-end ETL pipeline for processing historical stock data.
 It was originally created to replace error-prone manual Excel logging with a reproducible and scalable process using PySpark and SQL Server.

+## Why this project
+In SAP 9.3 there was no native function to keep daily stock history.
+As a workaround, the purchasing team had to open SAP each day, copy the stock levels into Excel, and save CSV logs.
+This manual process depended entirely on a single staff member, was time-consuming, and prone to input errors.
+The logs were also stored in a format that was difficult to combine with other systems.
+Issues included missing records, duplicated item codes with different stock levels, and unrealistic jumps in stock values (e.g. from zero to thousands in a day).

+Other teams had to request data from the purchasing staff whenever they needed insights, which meant further manual processing, delays, and repeated errors.
+Given the scale of a £78M turnover business handling thousands of SKUs moving in and out daily, capturing snapshots during working hours introduced significant inconsistencies.

+To solve this, I discussed with purchasing, inventory, and related teams how to handle problematic records.
+Based on agreed rules, I built this project to generate standardised daily snapshots in the company database.
+The snapshots are written in a consistent schema that is both human-readable and system-friendly.
+An MSSQL Agent job was created to run T-SQL daily at 23:00, ensuring that stock levels are captured automatically outside business hours.
+This reduced manual workload, removed errors, and provided reliable daily stock history for the first time.

 ## Features
 - Read yearly Excel files and standardise them into a consistent schema
 - Clean and transform stock records (dates, numeric types, trimming, handling nulls)